Vilai: Cast

-Production

-Director G. Kamaraj, who directed the gangster film Perusu (2005), directed Vilai who was inspired by a real-life story and told the story of a prostitution racket that kidnapped and sold women against their will.
-Bharani was selected to play the lead role alongside veteran actors Saravanan and Bhanu Chander while Udhayathara, Ritu Soni, Shathiga and Fathima played the female lead.
-The film was primarily shot in Chennai and Madurai.

 Soundtrack

-The film score and the soundtrack were composed by D. Imman.
-The soundtrack features 4 tracks.
-The audio was released on 23 May 2010 in Chennai.
-Directors Samuthirakani, Vetrimaaran, V. C. Guhanathan, K. Bhagyaraj and A. L. Vijay attended the audio launch.

-Release

-The film was released on 27 August 2010 alongside five other films.
+The soundtrack was composed by D. Imman.

 Critical reception

 The New Indian Express said, "it misses the emotional punch, the script never really allows us to get involved or empathise with the plight of the girls.
 On the flip side, it is appreciable that the director has chosen a socially relevant theme, and that he has resisted slipping in sleaze, or any overt skin show".
 S. R. Ashok Kumar of The Hindu praised the cast and wrote, "director G. Kamaraj handles the scenes deftly and with sensitivity.
 However, he could have looked into the slow pace of the first half".
 Sify stated, "the film is too long winded and moves at a snail pace.
-There is also too much mush and melodrama, towards the climax ".
+There is also too much mush and melodrama, towards the climax".

-Box office

-The film took a below average opening at the Chennai box office.